osg-htc/user-documentation/documentation/htc_workloads/managing_data/file-transfer-via-htcondor.md

   path: htc_workloads/managing_data/file-transfer-via-htcondor.md
 ---

-Transfer Job Files To and From /home
+Transfer Smaller Job Files To and From /home
 =======================

 As described in the [Overview: Data Staging and Transfer to Jobs](../overview/)